LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/PythonResolver/PythonAPI.md

 ## Overview
-You can important the Python module as follows:
+You can import the Python module as follows:
 ```python
 from pxr import Ar
 from usdAssetResolver import PythonResolver